anitconsultantllc/react-skeleton/README.md

 # react-skeleton
-A blank seed project for my React projects.
+An AWESOME blank seed project for my React projects.